 But, now that the version in California Adventure has been re-themed to fit into Avengers Campus, you have an attraction that has a similar structure and a similar motion, but an entirely different theme.

-Hang onto your hat because if you are new to Disney planning, it can be a little confusing.
-But, we promise we’ll try to break it down as best as we can.
+Hang onto your hat because if you are new to Disney planning, all of this can be a little confusing.

 How do you make dining reservations?